Chart Color Schemes

 Point Vernon is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Point Vernon, as per the latest Census evaluation, 93.5% of dwellings were houses, with the remaining 6.5% being semi-detached, apartments, or other types.
-This differs from Non-Metro Qld's composition of 83.9% houses and 16.1% other dwellings.
+In Point Vernon, as per the latest Census evaluation, 93.5% of dwellings were houses with the remaining 6.5% being semi-detached, apartments, or other types.
+This compares to Non-Metro Qld's 83.9% houses and 16.1% other dwellings.
 Home ownership in Point Vernon stood at 48.7%, with mortgaged dwellings at 25.5% and rented ones at 25.7%.
 The median monthly mortgage repayment was $1,300, lower than Non-Metro Qld's average of $1,430.
-The median weekly rent in Point Vernon was $340, compared to Non-Metro Qld's $335.
-Nationally, Point Vernon's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+Median weekly rent in Point Vernon was $340, slightly higher than Non-Metro Qld's figure of $335.
+Nationally, Point Vernon's median mortgage repayments were significantly lower at $1,300 compared to the Australian average of $1,863, while rents were also lower at $340 versus the national figure of $375.

 Frequently Asked Questions - Housing